 - Submissions must be original, previously unpublished poetry.

 - Reading fee: $20, includes a contest issue.

 - You may enter up to three poems per entry.

 - Please enter your cover letter with your name, address, phone number, email address, and the title of your submission into our online form.
 DO NOT include your name on the pages of your submission.
 Any poems with identifying material will be disqualified.

 We subscribe to the CLMP contest code of ethics.
-UNO students and alumni who have graduated in the past 10 years are ineligible.
-All current and former Bayou staff, previous contest winners, and current or former students of either judge are ineligible to submit.
+UNO students and alumni are ineligible.
+All current and former Bayou staff, previous contest winners, and current or former students of the judge are ineligible to submit.